ExtremeFLOW/neko/doc/pages/testing.md

    fi
    ```
    You need to change `./field/field_suite` to the name of the directory for your test and the name of the `check` target in the `Makefile.in`.
-6. The last step is to edit `tests/Makefile.am`.
+6. Now you have to edit `tests/Makefile.am`.
 This file contains three lists.
    1. The first one is `SUBDIRS`, to which you should add the directory with your tests.
    2. The second one is `TESTS`, here you should add the file, which ends with `_test`.
       If you followed the conventions above it will be the output from pFUnit for a simple test, or the runner you created in the case of an MPI test.